dev-iayush27/SwiftInterviewPrepration/README.md

 - Class is reference type but struct is value type.
 - Instance of a class is stored in heap memory and instance of struct is stored in stack memory.
 - Struct is faster than class.
+- Struct is thread safe as each thread has it's own stack.
+But class is not thread safe as global memory space is needed for reference type.
+- In struct, the amount of memory required can be calculated at compile time.
+But in class the amount of memory required can not be calculated at compile time.
+- In struct, cost of allocation/deallocation is less, because stack pointer is to be moved.
+(Last in first out)

+#### When should you use class?
+- Objective-C interobrability.
+- Copying doesn’t make sense.
+- Shared mutable state is needed. - Ex.
+AppDelegate
+- Need to control the identity.
+- Inheritance is needed (but if you can use POP, as an alternative, go for Struct.)

 #### When struct contains a property of class type, it's value will be copied, or it will refer to the same object?
 It will refer to same object.